Ubuntu – Move Google Chrome cache from SSD to RAM

 Running an SSD for the main boot partition is quite convenient for any OS, including Ubuntu.
 However having Google Chrome, or any browser, store its cache on the SSD is not the ideal scenario.

 Under Ubuntu Natty 11.04 moving Google Chrome’s cache to RAM is fairly simple and only takes a few commands.
-The advantages to storing the web browser cache in RAM are: quicker read/write than hard drives, no wear and tear on hard drives and it will be erased on reboot.
-The disadvantages are: will be erased on reboot and will consume RAM which can be limited on some systems.
+The advantages to storing the web browser cache in RAM are: quicker reads/writes than on disk drives, no wear and tear on disk drives and the cache will be erased on reboot.
+The disadvantages are: the cache will be erased on reboot and will consume RAM, which can be limited on some systems.

 1) Decide where to move the Chrome cache location to.
 I’ve picked the following location: /tmp/chrome.